capps096github/capps096github/README.md

-# Welcome to the Xephas Sessions Repository
+# Welcome to the Xephas' Github Profile

 This contains a collection of all trainings, event talks and sessions by Mugisa Brian Cephas.